adam-p/yesterday-i-learned/biology.md

+1. [Aloe vera](https://en.wikipedia.org/wiki/Aloe_vera) extracts can be used to dilute sheep semen for artificial fertilization.
+Eating it, however, may cause stomach cramps.
 1. The [gypsy moth](https://en.wikipedia.org/wiki/Lymantria_dispar_dispar) is one of the most destructive pests of hardwood trees in the eastern United States.
 1. Epidemiologists use x in 10,000 as a standard scale.
 Saying "1:1000 vs 1:1400" is confusing.
 1. [King Oyster Mushroom](https://en.wikipedia.org/wiki/Pleurotus_eryngii) is a meatier relative to [Oyster mushroom](https://en.wikipedia.org/wiki/Pleurotus_ostreatus).
 They are different species.